Association football: Laws

 There are 17 laws in the official Laws of the Game, each containing a collection of stipulations and guidelines.
 The same laws are designed to apply to all levels of football for both sexes, although certain modifications for groups such as juniors, seniors and people with physical disabilities are permitted.
 The laws are often framed in broad terms, which allow flexibility in their application depending on the nature of the game.
 The Laws of the Game are published by FIFA, but are maintained by the IFAB.
 In addition to the seventeen laws, numerous IFAB decisions and other directives contribute to the regulation of association football.
-Within the United States, Major League Soccer used a distinct ruleset during the 1990s and the National Federation of State High School Associations and National Collegiate Athletic Association still use rulesets that are comparable to, but different from, the IFAB Laws.
+Within the United States, Major League Soccer used a distinct ruleset during the 1990s, and the NFHS and NCAA still use rulesets that are comparable to, but different from, the IFAB Laws.